 I was surprised to find out that the GBMCC had been around since 1977!
 As a club for gay men and women in the UK, current membership is booming, and it’s the biggest LGBTQ biking club in Europe.

 Regardless of age, background, gender identity, or sexuality, it’s the bikes that bring this club together.
 And as a non-discriminatory club, GBMCC also welcomes straight people.

 Welcomed alike are new riders and veteran riders.
 And the club’s experience levels range from novice to advanced and even club racers.

 As with the touring motorcycle clubs mentioned above, GBMCC has a regional network of branches.
 And each branch coordinates its own ride-outs and social events.

-International events for 2021 include Italy and Austria as well as extended tours to Scotland.
+Recent international events included Italy and Austria, and extended tours to Scotland.

 5. International Motorcyclists Tour Club

 “In 1932 as a result of an advertisement in ‘Motor Cycling’, a small group of motorcyclists who had been spending their holidays touring on the continent to Europe individually, met in a pub in London with a view to exchanging information of experiences abroad – and so the I.M.T.C. was born.”

 Much has changed with the club these days – as have the touring conditions of the 1930s!
 Since the club’s inception, there have been tours to the Americas, the Sahara desert, Canada, Poland, the Arctic Circle, Poland, and Western Europe.

 And as the club grew, organised tours started to take shape by the name of ‘Partitours.’